jeryiwang/volleybot/README.md

   * Active hours (Fri 12 PM – Sun 2 PM): ~15 min updates
   * Quiet hours (Mon–Thu): ~2 hour updates
 - If nothing has changed, it skips posting to avoid spam.
+- If Discord rate-limits the bot (429s), it automatically backs off with increasing cooldowns before retrying.
 - All messages are edited in-place using stored message IDs.

 ### 🧠 Hosting & Uptime